CodySchaaf/Blog_Archive/source/_posts/2014-05-13-takeaways-from-railsconf-2014.markdown

 As you can see the first long cryptic if statement was easily reduced to a much more readable sentence-like method.
 Further more through this process it became clear that the nested if check wasn't even needed.

 ##Polymorphism at its Finest

 I had never used polymorphism quite like this before.
-Instead of constantly checking the the object we are dealing with can respond to a method, ensured that all object at this point in the code could respond to the method.
-Now when I put it like that it sounds so obvious, I mean isn't that sort of the founding principals of polymorphism?
+Instead of constantly checking that the object we are dealing with can respond to a given method, we simply ensure that all objects at this point in the code have some way of responding to it.
+Now when I put it like that it sounds so obvious.
 But what about when we don't find the object we are looking for.
-Why shouldn't the same concept apply here.
+Why shouldn't the same concept still apply here.
 This is the idea that was presented to use before we started to takle this next part.

 ```ruby 2-special-case-objects https://github.com/tute/refactoring-workshop/blob/master/2-special-case-objects/app.rb Link To Full Source